 If you post YouTube links with the http:// part at the start, they’ll embed on the page rather than being posted as links.
 That can lead to this sort of thing.
 So don’t include the http:// bit or you’ll find your video in the spam bin.

 Please note that spelling errors and typos are excluded from our grammar-Nazi purge.
 Being dyslexic isn’t a crime.
-But for CITE tags and the absence (or excess) of line breaks, there will be no mercy.
+But for the other stuff – especially the absence of line breaks – there will be no mercy.
 Those are the rules.
 That is all.